-Lori Grange the Strategy and Organizational Effectiveness Officer in the William and Flora Hewlett Foundation’s Effective Philanthropy Group.
+Lori Grange is the Strategy Officer in the William and Flora Hewlett Foundation’s Effective Philanthropy Group.
 She has worked in philanthropy for 16 years.
 Previously, she was a senior director at the Pew Charitable Trusts.
 She led the development of new strategies on myriad state policy issues, including sentencing and corrections, dental health care for low-income children, and economic development.
 She also guided other staff as they developed new lines of work.
 Lori helped create the Pew Center on the States, led an in-house research team of 40 staff, and oversaw Stateline, an online news service providing daily analysis on state policy trends.
 Before Pew, Lori directed a national fellowship program for public interest lawyers at a nonprofit organization in Washington, D.C.
 She also was a journalist at the Los Angeles Times.

 Lori has been cited in a range of national and state media, including the New York Times and Associated Press, and has appeared on Fox Business News, C-Span and dozens of radio stations.
 An Idaho native and graduate of the University of Southern California, Lori also holds a J.D. from the University of California, Berkeley.